Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Discussion

 Generally, opportunities for systematic and standardized \ac{hsi} data acquisition are highly limited in humans for ethical and regulatory reasons.
-Furthermore, human data rarely captures perfusion changes in isolation without the influence of other pathologies (e.g., thrombosis), surgical interventions (e.g., cauterization), or side effects from surgical procedures like kidney transplantations (e.g., medication or host-versus-graft reactions).
-Organ surfaces may also be less exposed than in animal experiments, such as in cases with adherent renal fat.
+Furthermore, human data rarely captures spectral changes in isolation without the influence of other pathologies (e.g., thrombosis), surgical interventions (e.g., cauterization), or side effects from surgical procedures such as kidney transplantations (e.g., medication or host-versus-graft reactions).
+Organ surfaces may also be less exposed than in animal experiments, such as in cases of adherent renal fat.
 All these factors make human data acquisition and processing especially challenging.
-This may also explain the generally lower segmentation performance of neural networks on human data shown in \autoref{fig:domain_shift_performance_dsc}.
-We address the human data acquisition issues with xeno-learning.
-The animal malperfusion states, induced with high standardization by hilar clamping and recordings, possess a high temporal resolution, as evidenced by the number of image data points in \autoref{fig:perfusion_performance}.
-Knowledge acquired through these systematic experiments have successfully been transferred to a human application.
+They may also explain the generally lower segmentation performance of neural networks on human data shown in \autoref{fig:domain_shift_performance_dsc} (b).
+We addressed the human data acquisition issues with xeno-learning.
+The animal malperfusion states and \ac{icg} data, induced with high standardization by hilar clamping and systemic intravenous \ac{icg} application, possess a high temporal resolution, as evidenced by the number of image data points in \autoref{fig:perfusion_performance}.
+Knowledge acquired through these systematic experiments has successfully been transferred to a human application.